praveenkaraga/hubblerAdminApp/README.md

 * **selectedDataCount** {Number} : Number of Data selected.
 It is **compulsory** to pass this props if you want to show header for different actions.
 And also can unselect all the selected data just by passing 0 in this props.

-Below three props scenarios has been explaned above in UserSearch Comp.
+Below three props scenarios has been explained above in UserSearch Comp.
 <a name="all-scenarios-of-table" href="#all-scenarios-of-table">Click Here to read about them.</a>

 * **isUserData** {Boolean}{default : true}